10 Best Maternity Leggings for Every Activity and Workouts

 If you prefer not to wear underwear, you can pop the pad straight into the leggings too!

-Thick and sleek fabrics provide a lot of compression and can be very useful when dealing with varicose veins.
+Thick and sleek fabrics provide a lot of compressions and can be very useful when dealing with varicose veins.

 You can even wear compression socks underneath your leggings for added support.